kkougiou/theme-academic-cv-new/content/authors/admin/_index.md

 Kostas is a quantitative ecologist and plant taxonomist.
 His research interests span from investigating island and mountain biogeographical and biodiversity patterns to assessing the effects of climate and land-use change on plant species distribution, with an emphasis on range-restricted species.

-He collaborates closely with [Prof. Panayotis Dimopoulos](https://scholar.google.gr/citations?user=1WMOcPMAAAAJ&hl=en&oi=ao) and [Prof. Maria Panitsa](https://scholar.google.gr/citations?user=JLeOBm0AAAAJ&hl=en) and the [Botany lab](http://botanylab.upatras.gr/) team.
+He collaborates closely with [Prof. Panayotis Dimopoulos](https://scholar.google.gr/citations?user=1WMOcPMAAAAJ&hl=en&oi=ao) and [Prof. Maria Panitsa](https://scholar.google.gr/citations?user=JLeOBm0AAAAJ&hl=en) and the [Botany lab](http://botanylab.upatras.gr/) team

-Kostas has served  as an Adjunct Lecturer at the [Department of Biology in the University of Patras](http://www.biology.upatras.gr/index.php?option=com_content&view=category&layout=blog&id=28&Itemid=101), where he taught an [undergraduate macroecology course](https://eclass.upatras.gr/courses/BIO357/).
+Kostas has served  as an Adjunct Lecturer at the [Department of Biology in the University of Patras](http://www.biology.upatras.gr/index.php?option=com_content&view=category&layout=blog&id=28&Itemid=101), where he taught an [undergraduate macroecology course](https://eclass.upatras.gr/courses/BIO357/)

 He enjoys working with [Ass.
 Prof. Trigas](http://efp.aua.gr/en/userpages_en/713) from the [Department of Crop Science](http://efp.aua.gr/en) in the Agricultural University of Athens and with [Prof. Halley](https://www.john-halley.com/) and his [EcoLab](https://twitter.com/EcoLab_BET) team
 {style="text-align: justify;"}